Adarsh-sophos/Smart-Library/README.md

 # Ideas
-- Use online amazon database to store recognized data and fetch data.
-- Can use string pattern matching for correcting book names.
-For it, we have to make a book database containing all books name OR use spelling correction or nearest Levenshtein distance matching against a dictionary to correct spellings.
 - After spine recognition, the user can select individual spines in the phone’s viewﬁnder to obtain more information about a particular book, without ever having to take that book off the bookshelf.
-- We can also have a database of images of book spine for every book and then use some image similarity measures between images, already stored in database and taken from a camera.
 - Use the digital compass and accelerometer on the smartphone to estimate location of the identified books.
 The digital compass tells us which direction the phone is facing when a book is photographed, while a temporal trace of the accelerometer informs us how far vertically and horizontally the phone has moved from the last anchor point.
 - Once the book is identiﬁed, additional stored information could also be retrieved, e.g. a short description of the book.
 - Indexing and searching from a book database.
 - Find the location of books on the bookshelves.
+- Use online amazon database to store recognized data and fetch data.
+- Make a database of images of book spine for every book and then use some image similarity measures between images, already stored in database and taken from a camera.
+- Can use string pattern matching for correcting book names.
+For it, we have to make a book database containing all books name OR use spelling correction or nearest Levenshtein distance matching against a dictionary to correct spellings.

 # Book Spine Segmentation
 Book spine segmentation is a critical component of our system since each book is expected to be recognized, stored, and queried independently.

 ## First Approach (Low-level Feature Based)

 ## Second Approach (CNN Based)
 Performance of most existing approaches is limited by book spine segmentation.
 Hand-craft features based book spine segmentation suffers from common image distortion and low contrast between books.